 With the upcoming release of Solaris 11, virtual networks will greatly extends the Zones experience, while some other new features will help us at least just as much: for example the new IPS packaging technology in conjunction with boot environments which will make old patching paths a thing of the past, and automates some new capability such as instantly cloning an environment when a package require a reboot (a sort of intelligent automated Live Upgrade).

-Well, some essential points came in mind here: be voluntary, be passionate and interested by what you are doing, educate yourself (helped by appropriate trainings, experienced co-workers, etc.), and keep up-to-date as much as possible!
+Well, some essential points came in mind here: be voluntary, be passionate and interested by what you are doing, educate yourself (helped by appropriate training, experienced coworkers, etc.), and keep up-to-date as much as possible!

 Well, good question.
 Two points here.